 Workplace analytics software enables leader to better understand office utilization so they can make smarter space management decisions.
 Using multiple data sources, workplace leaders can identify patterns in office traffic, pinpoint which conference rooms and desks are being underutilized and then guide them to make better business decisions for their company spaces.

 Workplace analytics can also help surface employee preferences in the workplace via feedback forms and patterns in usage so you can create an office space that your teams want to visit.
 These data insights make it possible to remove barriers between your people and the office by understanding what drives engagement.

 With so many companies now embracing hybrid work, platforms for video-conferencing, chat, and file-sharing are a must.
 The cloud platforms we use to work collaboratively can provide a wealth of data, such as how much time people spend on calls, or how frequently meetings are canceled or rescheduled.

-- Predictive Analytics: In this analysis, HR data is aggregated to forecast future outcomes at your organization.
-Information about where, how, and when people are working can help you plan for the future, such as focusing on retention or predicting turnover rates.
+In this analysis, data is aggregated to forecast future outcomes at your organization.
+Information about where, how, and when people are working can help you plan for the future, such as focusing on retention of top talent or predicting turnover rates.

-- Prescriptive Analytics: This tool moves a step past predictions and offers recommendations based on the data.
-For example, prescriptive analytics can help HR teams identify steps to increase employee satisfaction, improve the workplace experience, or provide training and resources to prevent burnout.
+This tool moves a step past predictions and offers recommendations based on the data.
+For example, prescriptive analytics can help teams identify steps to increase employee satisfaction, improve the workplace experience, or identify opportunities to provide training and resources to prevent burnout.